dgkim0803/CTIMiner/src/readme.txt

 	e.
 Malware repository: malwares.com API license(key)
 	f. additional python libraries: xlrd, pdfminer, requests, joblib, dicttoxml, pefile (for data exporting)
 	g. the configuration file including the root directory of reports, the file of report list, MISP server URL and the API key, and the malware repository key.

+2. ReportList_format.csv
+This file should be located in the directory that 'ReportList' indicates in the 'config.xml' file.
+The neccesary items to execute CTIMiner are 1st and 6th item, filename and Date.
+Others can be ignored.